DaveParillo/cisc192-reader/src/chapter4/review-2.rst

          :name: mucp_5_4
          :no-indent:

-         Let's write the code for the triangleArea function. triangleArea takes two parameters, base and height.
+         Let's write the code for the triangle_area function. triangle_area takes two parameters, base and height.
 It returns the area of the triangle using the formula 1/2 * base * height.
          Put the necessary blocks of code in the correct order.